↑ Reading ↑

 by Will Gater

 Wow!
 With the book's unassuming title, I was expecting a staid overview of astronomy updated with the latest research results.
 What I got instead blew me away.
-Gater, a well-known, British, popular astronomy writer, offers up a detailed look at recent (as of 2009) spacecraft missions and advances in ground-based observation, all written in a style that made me loathe to take breaks from reading the book.
+Gater, a well-known, British, popular astronomy writer, offers up a detailed look at recent (as of 2009) spacecraft missions and advances in ground-based observation, all written in a style that made me loath to take breaks from reading the book.

 The book begins, of all places, deep under the sea with the discovery in the 1970s of life teeming around hydrothermal vents.
 This naturally leads into the wide field of astrobiology.
 (Included is a mention of a significant study and paper by Lewis Dartnell.)
 Always keeping astrobiology in the back of his mind, Gater then delves into interplanetary exploration, especially focusing on the Cassini-Huygens mission to Saturn and its moons.
 (Though Gater doesn't ignore the other planets either; see the spacecrafts linked below, all of which are covered in the book.)